AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 This widget creates a histogram of profile completeness since the last processing date.
 The completeness of a profile is measured by the percentage of attributes that are filled with non-null values among all observed attributes.

-This widget shows the proportion of profiles that are of high, medium, or low completeness.There are three levels of completeness are configured by default:
+This widget shows the proportion of profiles that are of high, medium, or low completeness.
+There are three levels of completeness are configured by default:

 * High completeness: profiles have more than 70% attributes filled.
 * Medium completeness: profiles have less than 70% and more than 30% attributes filled.